The Simultaneous Assignment Problem: Introduction

-Note that constraint ii) poses an upper bound on the $x$-degree sum in each $L\in\mc L$ --- this means that the $x$-values of the edges induced by $L$ count twice while those of the non-induced incident edges once.
-Constraints ii) will be referred to as the \textit{degree-sum constraints}.
-When we want to emphasize the presence of constraints ii), the problem will be referred to as \textit{degree-sum-constrained simultaneous assignment problem}.
-The problem is \textit{uncapacitated} when $c\equiv\infty$.
+Note that constraint 3) poses an upper bound on the $x$-degree sum in each $L\in\mc L$ --- this means that the $x$-values of the edges induced by $L$ count twice while those of the non-induced incident edges once.
+Constraints 3) will be referred to as the \emph{degree-sum constraints}.
+The problem is called \emph{uncapacitated} when $c\equiv\infty$.
 Without loss of generality, we assume that no subgraph in $\mc H$ contains isolated nodes.

 The integer solutions of the following linear program are, by definition, the feasible simultaneous assignments.